shopware5/devdocs/source/blog/_posts/2015-11-18-dynamic-shopping-worlds.md

 ```

 ### Shopping world components
-As the shopping world components are intended to be dynamic, there is not much of configuration needed:
+As the shopping world components are intended to be dynamic, there is not much configuration needed:

 ```
 private function createMyEmotionComponent()